h2oai/h2o-2/h2o-docs/source/developuser/quickstart_mac.rst

 		81655 DataNode
 		81928 TaskTracker

-16. Format HDFS and leave the safe mode
+16. Format HDFS and leave the safe mode.

  ::